-The Remuneration Committee reviews the appropriateness of all aspects of the Company's pay and benefit policies, taking into account the remuneration packages of comparable financial organisations and having access to relevant remuneration surveys.
-The Committee is able to take external advice where it feels this is necessary.
+The Remuneration Committee reviews the appropriateness of all aspects of the Company's pay and benefit policies, considering the remuneration packages of comparable financial organisations and having access to relevant remuneration surveys.
+The Committee can take external advice where it feels this is necessary.